lancedb/lancedb/docs/src/embeddings/embedding_functions.md

     `VectorField` tells LanceDB to use the clip embedding function to generate query embeddings for the `vector` column and `SourceField` ensures that when adding data, we automatically use the specified embedding function to encode `image_uri`.

-=== "JavaScript"
+=== "TypeScript"

     For the TypeScript SDK, a schema can be inferred from input data, or an explicit Arrow schema can be provided.

 ## 3. Create table and add data

 Now that we have chosen/defined our embedding function and the schema, we can create the table and ingest data without needing to explicitly generate the embeddings at all: